stevedonovan/LuaRocksTools/api/readme.md

   * `build_type`

 If `flags.rockspec` is set to `false` these fields will not be filled in.

+The `list_map` version returns a table where the keys are the packages and the values are the infomation tables above.

 And information from the manifest: